acacheung/moonshine-cms/src/pages/menu/moonshine-152-welcomes-you.md

           healthy!
         price: ........
         title: 'Thanks For Joining Us! '
+      - description: >
+          Please Note: In addition to the City of Boston Indoor Mask Mandate, beginning Saturday, Jan.
+15th, 2022, all guests will be required to show proof of vaccination against COVID-19 to enter certain indoor spaces in Boston that offer Indoor dining, including restaurants and bars.
+Verification can be done with a CDC vaccination card, a digital image of your CDC card, an image of any official immunization record, a City of Boston app, or another vaccine verification app.
+Thank You for your cooperation in keeping our neighborhood healthy & safe.
+        price: ........
+        title: 'Come Prepared!
+Be sure to bring your Vaccine Card '
       - description: >-
           Please note that as of August 28th 2021,  all restaurants and businesses in the City of Boston.
 As of August 28, everyone over age 2